This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Weighs Down Hair if Not Washed Properly

-1. Apply a small amount of wax.
+- Apply only a pea-sized amount of wax

 Not Ideal for Thinning Hair